MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 ## Step 9: Optionally set up server automatic discovery
  If you are hosting multiple sync servers in your environment, you should configure server automatic discovery by populating the **msDS-SyncServerURL** property on user accounts in AD DS.

- Before you can do so, you must install a [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] domain controller or update the forest and domain schemas by using the `Adprep /forestprep` and `Adprep /domainprep` commands.
+ Before you can do so, you must install a Windows Server 2012 R2 domain controller or update the forest and domain schemas by using the `Adprep /forestprep` and `Adprep /domainprep` commands.
 For information on how to safely run these commands, see [Running Adprep](http://technet.microsoft.com/library/dd464018.aspx).

  You probably also want to create a security group for file server administrators and give them delegated permissions to modify this particular user attribute, as described in Step 5 and Step 6.
 Without these steps you would need to get a member of the Domain Admins or Enterprise Admins group to configure automatic discovery for each user.